Personalize selling with product rec quizzes 👉

 How to create a segmentation quiz

 So, how did he do it?
-Read on to find out how this typeform was built.
+Read on to find out how this form was built.
 Further down we’ll show you how to connect it to ConvertKit to segment leads based on their injury challenges.
 You can then serve each segment with targeted email campaigns.

 For this solution you’ll need: